dustinpfister/blog_posts/_posts/threejs-examples-count-down.md

 ### 1.3 - Using the DAE load method, and canvas to add texture

-With this example I am once again using the DAe loader, but now I am also once again using my canvas module to create textures for these objects.
+With this example I am once again using the DAE loader method, but now I am also once again using my canvas module to create textures for these objects.
+With that said at this time I am using the cd2.dae file in which I have worked out okay uv maps for each number.

 ```js
 // ---------- ----------